TensorSocket: Shared Data Loading for Deep Learning Training: Introduction

 In this paper, we draw inspiration from these prior works on data sharing across DL training tasks in addition to the work on database systems that leverage the shared work done across concurrent database requests \cite{qpipe, shareddb, addict, psaroudakisAA13}.
 Our goal is to increase opportunities for work sharing and collocation across DL training jobs while minimizing the hardware resource requirements for such jobs.
 Rather than viewing these jobs as big monolithic isolated tasks that have to get scheduled exclusively on some CPU and GPU resources, we propose \tensorsocket, a novel data loader that is shared across models being trained on the same dataset. \tensorsockets turns the \textit{competition} for data and hardware resources into a \textit{cooperation} allowing for more effective workload collocation across concurrent training tasks.
 As a result, it alleviates resource underutilization and the aggregate costs of DL model training.

-Our contributions are as follows: \begin{list}{\labelitemi}{\leftmargin=1.5em} \item{We present the design and implementation of \tensorsockets and demonstrate how easily it can be adopted as an alternative data loader in DL training pipelines implemented in PyTorch \cite{pytorch} in a plug-and-play manner.} \item{We highlight and evaluate the benefits of \tensorsockets across a variety of training scenarios (image analysis, audio classification, generative AI) and hardware setups (powerful on-premises hardware, different cloud offerings).
-Our evaluation shows that \tensorsockets enables scenarios that are infeasible without data sharing, doubles training throughput, and, most importantly, when utilizing cloud instances, can halve the cloud costs by reducing the CPU needs by up to four times.} \item{We compare \tensorsockets to the state-of-the-art techniques for shared data loading, CoorDL \cite{mohan2021analyzing} and Joader \cite{xuDeepLearningDataloader2022}, and demonstrate that \tensorsockets either outperforms or matches their training throughput while requiring less CPU resources and lower deployment effort.} \end{list}
+Our contributions are as follows: \begin{list}{\labelitemi}{\leftmargin=1.5em} \item{We present the design and implementation of a novel data loader, \tensorsocket, that enables work and data sharing across collocated models training on the same dataset by detaching the data loading pipeline from the training process. \tensorsockets employs techniques such as \textit{batch buffering} and \textit{flexible batch sizing} to support models joining at different times, models of varying complexity, and different batch sizes and order across models as the collocated training process continues.} \item{We demonstrate how to adopt \tensorsockets as an alternative data loader in training pipelines implemented in PyTorch \cite{pytorch} in a plug-and-play manner and evaluate its benefits across a variety of training scenarios (image analysis, audio classification, generative AI) and hardware setups (powerful on-premises hardware, different cloud offerings).
+Our evaluation shows that \tensorsockets enables scenarios that are infeasible without data sharing, doubles training throughput for some scenarios, and, most importantly, when utilizing cloud instances, can halve the cloud costs by reducing the CPU needs by up to four times.} \item{We compare \tensorsockets to the state-of-the-art techniques for shared data loading, CoorDL \cite{mohan2021analyzing} and Joader \cite{xuDeepLearningDataloader2022}, and demonstrate that \tensorsockets either outperforms or matches their training throughput while requiring less CPU resources and lower deployment effort.} \end{list}

-The rest of this paper is structured as follows.
-Firstly, \Cref{sec:background} gives an overview of the data loading step in DL model training, before \Cref{sec:implementation} presents \tensorsockets and motivates concrete use case scenarios for it.
-Then, \Cref{sec:results} demonstrates the multi-dimensional benefits of \tensorsockets over a variety of training pipelines and hardware setups, and \Cref{sec:vision} discusses further applicability and potential limitations of \tensorsocket.
+The rest of this paper is structured as follows. \Cref{sec:background} gives an overview of data loading in DL model training, before \Cref{sec:implementation} presents \tensorsockets and motivates concrete use case scenarios for it.
+Then, \Cref{sec:results} demonstrates the multi-dimensional benefits of \tensorsockets over a variety of training pipelines and hardware setups, and \Cref{sec:vision} discusses its further applicability.
 Finally, \Cref{sec:related_work} surveys related work, and \Cref{sec:conclusion} concludes the paper.